-If you successfully complete the formal assessment of individual modules you may apply to receive a related qualification provided that you meet the requirements for that qualification and you apply within three years of the successful completion of the relevant modules.
+If you successfully complete the formal assessment of individual modules you may apply to receive a related qualification provided that you meet the requirements for that qualification.

 Information on assessment criteria and how the grade obtained for an individual module might contribute to a related qualification are given on the LSHTM Academic Manual.